 For more details on managing PPAs, including how to list and remove multiple repositories, see our guide on removing PPAs from Ubuntu.

-If Firefox does not appear in Ubuntu Cleaner’s browser cache options, you are likely using the Snap version of Firefox (the default on Ubuntu 22.04 and newer).
-Ubuntu Cleaner looks for Firefox cache in ~/.mozilla/firefox/, but Snap Firefox stores its data in ~/snap/firefox/ instead.
+If Firefox does not appear in Ubuntu Cleaner’s browser cache options, the Snap version of Firefox (default on Ubuntu 22.04 and newer) stores its data in a different location.
+Ubuntu Cleaner looks for Firefox cache in ~/.mozilla/firefox/, but Snap Firefox uses ~/snap/firefox/ instead.
+If you want to switch Firefox to a traditional .deb install that Ubuntu Cleaner can detect, see our guide on removing Firefox Snap from Ubuntu.

 du -sh ~/.mozilla/firefox/*/cache2/ 2>/dev/null || echo "No traditional Firefox cache"